NgYuJeffrey/Comp2113project-gp92/README.md

 # Comp2113project-gp92

-Text-Based Snake (HKU COMP2113 Project)
+# Text-Based Snake Game (C++)

-Team Members
+## Team Members
-Name: [Your Name]

-UID: [Your UID]

-GitHub Username: [Your Username]
+* **Member 1:** Tianjian Huang - 3036515958
+* **Member 2:** NgYu Jeffery - 3036588486

-Application Description
+## Application Description
-This is a real-time, terminal-based Snake game implemented in C++.
-The game features a multi-threaded architecture that allows the snake to move independently while the user provides input via "enterless" key presses.
-It includes three distinct difficulty modes, high-score persistence, and smooth terminal rendering using ANSI escape codes.

-Game Features
-Easy Mode (0): Borderless gameplay.
-The snake loops through walls and reappears on the opposite side.

-Medium Mode (1): Traditional gameplay.
-Hitting walls results in an immediate game over.

-Hard Mode (2): Acceleration mode.
-The game speed increases significantly every time the snake eats a pellet.

-High Score System: Scores are saved to separate files based on the chosen difficulty mode.

-Smooth Graphics: Uses \033[H\033[J buffer clearing to prevent screen flickering in the Linux terminal.
+This is a high-performance, text-based Snake game designed for the Linux terminal.
+The game features real-time movement using multi-threading, persistent high-score tracking, and three distinct difficulty modes that alter the game's physics and logic.

-Coding Requirements Mapping
+## Features & Coding Requirements
-This project satisfies the five core coding requirements as follows:
+Below is an explanation of how our project satisfies the five core coding requirements:

-Generation of Random Events: * Found in logic.cpp: The pelletdrop() function uses srand(time(0)) and a do-while loop to randomly spawn food only on empty tiles.
+1. **Generation of Random Events:** - The `pelletdrop()` function utilizes `srand(time(0))` to generate random coordinates for food spawning, ensuring that pellets never overlap with the snake's body or walls.

-Data Structures for Storing Data: * Found in snake.h: We use a std::list<snakelike> to store snake segments for efficient head/tail manipulation and a 2D array of boardstruct for the game grid.
+2. **Data Structures:** - We use a `std::list<snakelike>` to store the snake's segments, allowing for efficient $O(1)$ insertions at the head and deletions at the tail.
+   - A 2D array of `boardstruct` objects represents the game grid.

-Dynamic Memory Management: * The std::list container dynamically allocates memory on the heap for every new snakelike node added when the snake eats a pellet.
+3. **Dynamic Memory Management:** - The `std::list` container dynamically allocates memory for each new snake segment (node) on the heap as the snake grows.

-File Input/Output: * Found in logic.cpp: Functions loadScore() and saveScore() use ifstream and ofstream to read/write persistent high scores to files like hs_0.txt.
+4. **File Input/Output:** - The game uses `std::ifstream` and `std::ofstream` to manage a `hs_snake.txt` file.
+It tracks and persists the best scores for Easy, Medium, and Hard modes respectively.

-Program Codes in Multiple Files: * The project is split into main.cpp (input/menu), logic.cpp (gameplay mechanics), and snake.h (definitions), compiled via a Makefile.
+5. **Program Codes in Multiple Files:** - The project is split into `main.cpp` (interface/input), `logic.cpp` (game mechanics), and `snake.h` (shared structures and globals).

+## Game Modes (Difficulty Levels)
+* **Easy:** Features "Wall Looping."
+Hitting a boundary teleports the snake to the opposite side.
+* **Medium:** Standard gameplay.
+Hitting walls results in instant death.
+* **Hard:** Acceleration mode.
+The game speed increases every time the snake eats a pellet.

-Non-Standard Libraries
+## Non-Standard Libraries
-<termios.h> & <unistd.h>: Used in the getcha() function to disable canonical mode in the Linux terminal.
-This allows the game to detect W, A, S, D keys instantly without the user having to press Enter.

-<thread>: Used to separate the movement logic (abalode) from the input listener, enabling real-time gameplay.
+* **termios.h / unistd.h:** Used to implement a non-blocking `getch()` function for Linux terminal compatibility, allowing real-time input without pressing 'Enter'.

-Compilation and Execution Instructions
+## Compilation and Execution Instructions
-To Compile: Navigate to the project directory and run:

-Bash
-make
-To Run: Execute the generated binary:

-Bash
-./snake_game
-To Reset:
-To remove object files and the executable:
+To compile and run the game on the CS Academy server:

-Bash
-make clean
+1. Open the terminal in the project directory.
+2. Run `make` to build the executable.
+3. Run `./snake_game` to start.
+4. (Optional) Run `make clean` to remove compiled objects.